SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 uid: Register_Catalog_Item
 ---

-# Catalog Registration
+# Catalog item registration

- In order to make a catalog item (version) available on the [Catalog](https://catalog.dataminer.services/), you need to register it.
+ In order to make a catalog item (version) available on [Catalog](https://catalog.dataminer.services/), you need to register it with an organization.
+ The catalog item will be available for the registered organization only and will be marked *private* in the UI to indicate it as such.

- Registration can be done using the Catalog UI or using the Catalog API.
+ Registration can be done using the [Catalog UI](#using-the-catalog-ui) and the [Catalog API](#using-the-catalog-api).
+ Below you can find detailed steps on how to use them.

+## Catalog UI
- Using the [Catalog UI](#using-the-catalog-ui), it is possible to register a catalog item with limited properties and without a version.

- Using the [Catalog API](#using-the-catalog-api), it is possible to
+Using the Catalog UI, it is possible to register a catalog item by its *name* and *type* but no version can be registered.
+Registration returns a unique identifier for the catalog item, which can be used by the [Catalog API](#using-the-catalog-api) to update additional properties or register new versions.
-  - register a catalog item with a version.
-  - register a new catalog item version of an existing catalog item.
-  - register a new description of a catalog item.

-Below you can find detailed steps on how you can register a private Catalog item (version), using either the [Catalog UI](#using-the-catalog-ui), or the [Catalog API](#using-the-catalog-api).

-## Using the Catalog UI

-If you use the UI, you can only register a new Catalog item, but not a new version.
-To register a new version for an existing item, use the [Register new catalog item version](#register-a-new-catalog-item-version) API call.

-To register a new Catalog item:
+To register a new catalog item:

 1. Go to the [Catalog](https://catalog.dataminer.services).